 About 50 minutes' drive from Bourke is Gundabooka National Park, which stretches from the Darling River across the plains and over Mount Gunderbooka.
 See Aboriginal rock art, camp in the outback, or stay at the historic Redbank Homestead or Belah Shearers’ Quarters.

-Located about 8km north of Bourke on the banks of the Darling River, Kidman's Camp offers comfortable accommodation and classic outback experiences.
-Join the popular Poetry on a Plate night to enjoy a slow-cooked meal and campfire poetry beneath the stars.
-You can also board the paddleboat Jandra from Kidman's Camp, and cruise the mighty Darling River.
+Located 12km north of Bourke, Kidman's Camp offers comfortable accommodation and true outback experiences, such as Poetry on a Plate, where you enjoy a slow-cooked meal and an evening of poetry around a campfire.
+You can also board the PV Jandra from Kidman's Camp.

 For an authentic farmstay, make the 125km drive to Trilby Station, a working Outback sheep station with cottages and powered campsites on the Darling River.
 Alternatively, Comeroo Camel Station is 150km northwest of Bourke, and also has cottages and a campground.